Working remote and “do me a favour”

 Noam has been called to the campus at 2 AM to repair an extremely complex valve.
 He arrives at the campus without his security card, which is in his wife’s car!
 The gate does not open.
 He honks furiously.
 The guard who does not know Noam refuses to open the gate.
 But Noam knows the other guard sitting in the control room, because they have often had supper together when Noam does the night shift.
 Noam calls his friend in the control room who lets him in, against every single security policy.

 Things like this happen every single day, greasing the idiocy that bureaucracy creates.
-But not when people work remote: I have not measured that, but I have worked extensively with organizations in which remote workers refuse to bend rules for people that they do not know, and wfh has created lots of opportunities to hide common sense in a rule book or create buck-passing.
+But not when people work remote: I have not measured that, but I have worked extensively with organizations in which remote workers refuse to bend rules for people that they do not know, and wfh has created lots of opportunities to hide common sense in a rule book and enhance buck-passing.

 Any organization that wants to promote wfh, which is a very positive thing, need to promote “common sense” that stems from the power of relationships.